-As I sit here on my makeshift bed (I have a real bed arriving soon) in my new place, there's really only one thing I want to write to you today.
+As I sit here on my makeshift bed in my new place, there's really only one thing I want to write to you today.

 And that's to let you know that I understand how sometimes you look at all the people out there in your industry and feel inadequate in comparison.

 I understand why, sometimes, you feel like there's no way you'll make it because those other people are prettier, funnier, more articulate, more talented, more experienced, and way better at making friends and connections.

 I've been right there in that place of feeling less than, spending my precious energy feeling rubbish about all the things I didn't have.

 What I've come to understand over these years of being in business is that there's so much I can't compete on.

 I can't compete on a fancy wardrobe.
 (I wear the same thing almost every day (except underwear, underwear is new every day)).

 I can't compete on beautiful style.
 (See above).